MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

 ---
-title: "Build a FAQ knowledge base in Yammer by using QnA Maker and Flow" ms.author: v-irpast
+title: "Create a knowledge-based commnity in Yammer by using QnA Maker and Flow" ms.author: v-irpast
 author: IrenePasternack
 manager: pamgreen